ding-lab/BreakPointSurveyor/G_PlotList/README.md

 techniques which have high false positive rates, we prioritize those regions which have the most breakpoint predictions.

+Steps `x.1_` and `x.2_` cluster discordant reads and prioritize the clusters.
+This analysis is not used for PlotList generation, but serves as a reference for parsing BPC breakpoint predictions.

 Once the PlotList is defined here automatically, it can be manually modified before further processing.